 Zip-ties in a loop over camlock fittings to prevent them from opening unexpectedly (unsecured) |

-You can also upgrade your BrewZilla with a boiler extension and increased malt pipe to allow more grain and water to be used in your BrewZilla.
-Check out our article providing more detail on these below;
+You can upgrade your BrewZilla with a boiler extension and larger malt pipe to allow more grain and water to be used in your BrewZilla.
+Very useful for those stronger beers that require a larger grain bill!

 BrewZilla - Boiler & Malt Pipe Extensions to Increase Capacity